vikyou/UA-GSSL/README.md

-# UA-GSSL
+# Uncertainty Aware Graph Self-Supervised  Learning for Hyperspectral Image Change Detection
-Uncertainty Aware Graph Self-Supervised Learning for Hyperspectral Image Change Detection
+Tensorflow implementation of the method proposed in the paper: "Uncertainty Aware Graph Self-Supervised  Learning for Hyperspectral Image Change Detection."